Joined Corps de Ballet August 1996

 Joined ABT 1996 / Principal since 2002

-After training in South Carolina as a member of the Columbia City Ballet, she continued her studies at the University of North Carolina School of the Arts.
+Raised in Florence, South Carolina, Gillian Murphy was a member of Columbia City Ballet before attending high school at the University of North Carolina School of the Arts.
 Under the tutelage of Melissa Hayden, she danced principal roles in several of the school’s ballet productions including The Nutcracker and George Balanchine’s Concerto Barocco, Western Symphony, Tarantella and Theme and Variations.

 She created Pierrette in Alexei Ratmansky’s Harlequinade, Clara, the Princess in Ratmansky’s The Nutcracker, leading roles in Her Notes, Kaleidoscope, Rabbit and Rogue and Thirteen Diversions, and featured roles in After You, Glow – Stop, One of Three, Praedicere and Within You Without You: A Tribute to George Harrison.